 What is “trending” on the news or social media changes as often as I change my one-year-old’s diapers.
 With new technology and the need for people to constantly be on the cusp of something new, we lose a sense of something firm we can plant our lives on.
 If everyone wants to follow the latest social trend or phrase in the pop culture they’ll inevitably be pulled in all directions like an ever blowing leaf unable to find any firm, secure home.
 Another tragic fall in the pop culture is that it strips the truth away from people.
 Rather than be focused on what is true, the pop culture makes one fixate on what is new.
 Therefore, the truth is exchanged for the latest trend or mere popular opinion.

 What do we know about the truth?
 The truth never changes.
 Let’s take an obvious truth statement like 2+2=4.
-Does this truth statement change like the ever evolving messages of the pop culture?
+Does this truth statement change like the constant evolving messages of the pop culture?
 No. Therefore, the truth will set us free from this ever shifting false description of reality that one finds in pop culture land.
 And deep down everyone wants the truth.
 We don’t want to be duped or lied to.
 However, the pop culture acts as a fancy lie of who we really are.
 If you are guided by the pop culture’s message to live for the pleasures of your senses, you won’t be the person you were created to be.
-Rather, you’ll have a false version of yourself play the lead role in your life while the real you gets kicked aside to the curb.
+Rather, you’ll have a fake version of yourself play the lead role in your life while the real you gets kicked aside to the curb.